 An operating budget was adopted and maintained by the governing board for the District pursuant to the requirements of Florida Statutes.
 The budget is adopted using the same basis of accounting that is used in preparation of the fund financial statements.
 The legal level of budgetary control, the level at which expenditures may not exceed budget is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-The general fund budget was amended to increase revenues by \$2,659 and decrease appropriations by (\$20,579).
-Actual expenditures did not exceed appropriations for the fiscal year ended September 30, 2022.
+The general fund budget was amended to increase revenues by \$14,559 and decrease appropriations by (\$13,205).
+Actual expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-ISLANDS AT DORAL (SW) COMMUNITY DEVELOPMENT DISTRICT MIAMI-DADE COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+ISLANDS AT DORAL (SW) COMMUNITY DEVELOPMENT DISTRICT MIAMI-DADE COUNTY, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED

-Element Comments Number of district employees compensated at 9/30/2022 0 Number of independent contractors compensated in September 2022 1 Employee compensation for FYE 9/30/2022 (paid/accrued) Not applicable Independent contractor compensation for FYE 9/30/2022 \$6,332 Construction projects to begin on or after October 1; (>\$65K) Not applicable Budget variance report See Variance Report in report for details Ad Valorem taxes; Not applicable Non ad valorem special assessments; Special assessment rate FYE 9/30/2022 Ranges From \$885.57 To \$1,386.57 Special assessments collected FYE 9/30/2022 \$656,760 Outstanding Bonds: Series 2020, due May 1, 2035 \$5,827,000- See Long Term Liabilities Note in report for details
+Element Comments

+Number of District employees compensated in the last pay period of the District's fiscal year being reported.
+0

+Number of independent contractors compensated to whom nonemployee compensation was paid in the last month of the District's fiscal year being reported.
+2

+Employee compensation Not applicable

+Independent contractor compensation \$7,990

+Construction projects to begin on or after October 1; (>\$65K) Not applicable

+Budget variance report See the Schedule of Revenues, Expenditures and Changes in Fund Balance - Budget and Actual - General Fund

+Ad Valorem taxes; Not applicable

+Non ad valorem special assessments;

+Special assessment rate Ranges From \$885.49 To \$1,386.49

+Special assessments collected \$657,415

+Outstanding Bonds:

+Series 2020, due May 1, 2035 \$5,053,000- See Long Term Liabilities Note in report for detail

-951 Yamato Road • Suite 280 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com
+1001 Yamato Road • Suite 301 Boca Raton, Florida 33431 (561) 994-9299 • (800) 299-4728 Fax (561) 994-5823 www.graucpa.com